 Step 1: Cleanser

 I read recently that it is actually not necessary to wash your face RIGHT when you wake up, like I always thought.
 As we sleep, our skin naturally produces oils that are good for healing, so as long as you’ve cleansed and moisturized the night before, it’s no big deal.
 I am spoiled, however, and I usually don’t have to leave the apartment for work first thing in the morning.
-For those who are headed to the office first thing, cleansing right away is fine, as long as you aren’t stripping your skin completely of its natural oils.
+For those who are headed to the office first thing, cleansing right away is fine, as long as you aren’t stripping your skin completely of its natural oils with a harsh cleanser.

-Because of this, I like to use a gentle cleanser in the morning (I leave the deep cleansing, exfoliation, etc. for nighttime), because those natural oils your skin has worked hard to produce overnight are important for hydration!
-Here are a few of the cleansing winter skincare products I’ve been loving recently:
+Because of this (and per recommendation from the dermatologist), I now use a gentle cleanser in the morning (I leave the double cleansing for nighttime when I have makeup and dirt buildup to take care of), because those natural oils your skin has worked hard to produce overnight are important for hydration!
+Here are a few of the cleansing winter skincare products I’ve been loving recently, including the miracle-working cleanser the dermatologist recommended (the first one, below, $12 cheaper than it is on Amazon!).

-Because of the dry weather in NYC, I’ve been seriously loading on the moisturizer lately.
-Be careful, because it actually is possible to overuse moisturizer, but this is by far the most important step in my routine, especially in the winter!
+The most important step in any skincare routine for dry skin!
+Be careful, because it actually is possible to overuse moisturizer, but this is by far the most important step in my routine, especially in the winter (and especially when healing acne)!
+Here are my recommendations for the best moisturizer for dry skin & acne prone skin…

 5. Eye Cream